MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Remove-MgDriveItem.md

 ## SYNOPSIS
 Delete a DriveItem by using its ID or path.\nNote that deleting items using this method will move the items to the recycle bin instead of permanently deleting the item.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaDriveItem](/powershell/module/Microsoft.Graph.Beta.Files/Remove-MgDriveItem?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)